-The golden era of this understanding of the civil service came with the affluent societies of the Western welfare state following the postwar economic miracle: the civil service spearheaded employment, welfare, health, the civil minimum, public education, pensions, social security, and other state mechanisms securing the civil, political, and social rights of the citizen.
+The golden era of this understanding of the civil service came with the affluent society of the Western welfare state following the postwar economic miracle: the civil service spearheaded employment, welfare, health, the civic minimum, public education, pensions, social security, and other state mechanisms securing the civil, political, and social rights of the citizen.

 The welfare state’s status was eventually undermined by its own success.
-In the long-run, higher life expectancy and lower birthrates led to a shortage of workers in the economy and to the accumulation of pension debt by aging generations now barred from the workforce.
+In the long-run, higher life expectancy and lower birthrates led to a shortage of workers in the economy and to the accumulation of pension debt by aging generations who were to be supported for many years after their retirement from the workforce.
 Contributing to this process was the rise of a new dominant ideology that denounced the oversized, mediocre state apparatus for stifling all private initiative, creativity, diversity, and singularity while smothering the private sector.
 This led to devastating criticism of the civil service, bureaucracy, and state mechanisms, coupled with the demand to repeal the welfare state and to unshackle the private sector from the constraints of government policy.

 The New Public Management (NPM) approach arose as a neoliberal alternative.
 In the age of global economy, neoliberalism announced itself as the leading recourse, introducing market principles into government: efficiency, competence, a consumer-based orientation, and emphasis on customer service.
-At the same time, it dramatically downsized the civil service through privatization and outsourced a considerable portion of its responsibilities to executive agencies.
+At the same time, it dramatically downsized the civil service through privatization and outsourced a considerable portion of its responsibilities through outsourcing them to executive agencies.
 NPM’s toolkit was managerial: performance-based evaluations, incentives for excellence, budgetary cuts, public administration reforms, and economic efficiency.
 This shift towards neoliberal economics, along with the crisis of trust in representative democracy, led to the decline of the civil service and to an ideology of privatization and minimalization of state mechanisms and ‘the bureaucracy.’
-These were now branded ineffective, outdated, and self-conserving, incapable of inspiring innovation and growth due to over-intervention in the free market.
+These were now branded ineffective, outdated, and incapable of inspiring innovation and growth due to over-intervention in the free market.

-The legitimacy crisis, along with a distrust in and overall unflattering public image of elected institutions and the civil service in particular, resulted in cutbacks to state apparatus.
+The legitimacy crisis, along with a distrust in and overall unflattering public image of democratic institutions – both elected and unelected, like the civil service, resulted in cutbacks to state apparatus.
 These were meant to make room for market forces to step in.
 The transition from an industrial society to a global economy introduced new limitations on governments’ capacity to determine economic policy.
-The economy was now subject to global developments as a result of the shift from heavy industry to a knowledge industry as the main growth engine, which now relied on computing, telecommunications, digitization, and hi-tech.
+The economy was now subject to global developments as a result of the shift from heavy industry to a knowledge economy

+as the main growth engine, which now relied on computing, telecommunications, digitization, and hi-tech.
 These new enterprises were structured differently: they were flat, characterized by horizontal rather than vertical mobility, and dynamic, often decidedly disadvantaging experience and technological specialization.
 They favored instead the younger generation, which was constantly adapting to – and creating – new, fast-changing technologies, and proving mobile, accessible, and innovative under conditions of extreme uncertainty.
 In the face of unprecedented developments in the production process, the rigidity, cumbersomeness, and outdatedness of the civil service came to be seen as obstacles to be removed.
 This was achieved by transferring important part of government functions to private hands, subject to governmental or private monitoring and regulation.
 The state’s main function then became goal setting, monitoring, regulating, and inspecting – without executing as such.
 Citizens were now service consumers, customers of public service.